mallikaakash/codeant/README.md

 ## Demo ScreenShots and vidoes

+The demo video can be found the ./misc folder.
+File name - Demo Video.mp4

 - ![Sign In Page in a Desktop Screen View](./misc/signin_laptop.png)
 - ![Sign In Page in a Mobile Screen View](./misc/signin_mobile.png)
 - ![Repository Page in a Desktop Screen View](./misc/repo_laptop.png)